 Following Discharge from Hospital

 Dr Harbury’s Registrar would usually see you 10 days following your surgery to assess your wounds and to discuss the operative findings with you.
 The exception to this is patients who have had joint replacements who would usually be reviewed 6 weeks following their hip replacement or knee replacement surgery.
-Dr Harbury will usually see you at 6 weeks following surgery for clinical review at Maitland Public Hospital Addison Clinic.
+Dr Harbury will usually see you at 6 weeks following surgery for clinical review at Maitland Public Hospital Orthopaedic Clinic.
 These appointments will be made prior to discharge from Maitland Hospital.

 Physiotherapy would usually be recommended and organised at your follow up outpatient visit.
 Further follow up will be discussed individually at that time.